stephyraju/spiceworld/README.md

 * **Flashed Messages**

-   The app uses the flask flash method to communicate important events to the user and make it userfriendly.
+   The app uses the flask flash method to communicate important events to the user and make it user friendly.

 ##### Features Left to Implement